Global-Health-Engineering/mwfertiliserpilot/README.md

 their maize fertilizer management in Ntonda EPA, Blantyre District, Malawi.

-For an overview of the variable names, see the following table.
+For an overview of the variable names, see the following table:

 <div style="border: 1px solid #ddd; padding: 0px; overflow-y: scroll; height:200px; ">